tigrisdata-community/docker-auth/README.md

-# docker-auth
+# self-hosted-docker-registry

 The Tigris-backed Docker Registry, including authentication with Tigris.

-## Deploying docker-auth
+## Deploying self-hosted-docker-registry

-The easiest deployment target for docker-registry-auth is on [fly.io](https://fly.io), but in theory it should work on any cloud platform.
+You can host a performant docker registry backed by Tigris on just about any cloud.

 Here's what you need:

 - An account on [Tigris](https://console.tigris.dev)
 - A [Tigris bucket](https://storage.new) (such as `mybucket`), this is where all your docker images will be stored.
 This guide will call it `mybucket`.